nmlgc/aosdk/readme.md

 	the file.
 The return value is `AO_SUCCESS` if the engine properly loaded the file and `AO_FAIL` if it didn't.

-* `int32 XXX_gen(int16 *, uint32)`
+* `int32 XXX_sample(int16 *, int16 *)`

-	This function actually plays the song and generates signed 16-bit stereo samples at 44100 Hz.
-The first parameter is a pointer to a buffer in which to place the samples (stereo interleaved), and the second is the number of stereo samples to generate (so the output buffer size must be (number of samples) × 2 × 2 bytes in length).
+	This function actually plays the song and generates the next sample in 16-bit stereo format at 44100 Hz.
+The two parameters are pointers to the one int16 value that receives the sample value of the left and right channel, respectively.

+* `int32 XXX_frame(void)`

+	This function is called once per frame and can be used to update the internal state of the format engine if necessary.

 * `int32 XXX_stop(void)`